Camp Mowglis Testimonials

 Dear Alumni, Family, and Friends of Mowglis,

 It’s opening day, 1959.
 The Director, Mr. Adams, greeted me warmly when I arrived at camp.
-After a short chat he asked a boy to take me up to Akela.
-He was D. Snow Margeson, a five year camper who quickly took me under his wing.
+After a short chat, he asked a boy to take me up to Akela.
+He was D. Snow Margeson, a five-year camper who quickly took me under his wing.
 “D” and I became close friends; we played lots of croquet and hung out together at the library and the rifle range.
 We loved to read and shoot and share private jokes.
-Later Petey Thompson, Roger Smith and I would earn our rowboat safety tests and spent a lot of time out on the lake together.
+Later, Petey Thompson, Roger Smith, and I would earn our rowboat safety tests and spent a lot of time out on the lake together.
 I wasn’t much of a hiker that summer; when my dorm climbed Mt.
-Osceola I ran out of gas and was walked down separately by Mr. Wadsworth.
-I remember that he was really kind; I was also amazed and grateful that there was no teasing from the group afterwards.
+Osceola, I ran out of gas and was walked down separately by Mr. Wadsworth.
+I remember that he was really kind; I was also amazed and grateful that there was no teasing from the group afterward.

 Good Hunting,